Loukyakilari/sql-challenge/README.md

  6) List all employees in the Sales and Development departments, including their employee number, last name, first name, and department name.

- 7)List the frequency count of employee last names (i.e., how many employees share each last name) in descending order.
+ 7) List the frequency count of employee last names (i.e., how many employees share each last name) in descending order.